 In addition to our general supervision policies and standards, our staff will take the most appropriate, lawful and safe action allowed for any given particular situation.
-We will ensure that every child under our care is supervised all the times and that we prioritize their overall health, well-being to ensure their need are met.
+We will ensure that every child under our care is supervised at all times and that we prioritize their overall health and well-being to ensure their need are met.

-We have additional supervision policies and procedures that have been developed to cover special situations and physical conditions related to the program's environment or building where each of our centers are located, including a review of any physical, environmental or other identifiable risks or potential hazards.
+We have additional supervision policies and procedures that have been developed to cover special situations and physical conditions related to the program's environment and building at our Addison location, including a review of any physical, environmental or other identifiable risks or potential hazards.
 Furthermore, we maintain a risk reduction plan that is reviewed annually and all staff are trained to understand.